 Acknowledging the Women Army Corps in operating from Brisbane in WWII

 At the Yeronga Memorial Park in Brisbane the American WACS are also commemorated.
-There are plans underway to also add a plaque to the Commemoration Wall at the Memorial for the Dutch and KNIL women (Royal Netherlands East Indies Army).
+There are still plans underway to also add a plaque to the Commemoration Wall at the Memorial for the Dutch and KNIL women (Royal Netherlands East Indies Army).
 However, there were objections as this memorial is just for Australian Forces.
-Since then the project has moved the the Dutch monument at Roma Street Parkland but is currently on hold.
+Since then the project has moved the the Dutch monument at Roma Street Parkland .
+However, as there was initially interest from the Netherlands Government (Department of Defence to sponsor such a plague, it was later mentioned that there were no funds available for this.
+We estimate the total costs at around AS$3500.

 Many countries established their Women’s Army Corps (WAC) during World War II to employ women in non-combat positions.
 Despite the important contributions of the WAC to the war effort and to the advancement of women in the military, the WAC is often overlooked in history.
 There are several reasons for this: